 It has been a LONG week!
 While my body wants to sit on the couch and watch reruns of the girlmore girls, my mind says I should be in the workshop building.
 SO!
 I sourced out some really great 22″ hairpin legs from a company based out of Columbus and will be using them to build a mid century modern sofa table.

-Put your feet up, snack on some baby carrots and relax while watching my super fun video above OR follow along below to build your own mid century modern sofa table!
+Put your feet up, snack on some baby carrots and relax while watching my super fun video OR follow along below to build your own mid century modern sofa table!

 Material Cut List: